tc39/proposal-esm-phase-imports/README.md

 The [Import Attributes Proposal][] provides a way to pass attributes to the module loader.
 These attributes are used during source loading and resolution.
-Because th module source and module instance have already gone through this process, they are already _attributes-influenced_ by the time their handle is obtained.
+Because the module source has already gone through this process, they are already _attributes-influenced_ by the time their handle is obtained.

-When passing an module instance or module source object to a dynamic `import()` or `new Worker`, any additional `with` attributes would therefore be unsupported
-- and setting attributes would throw an error.
+When passing a module module source object to a dynamic `import()` or `new Worker`, any additional `with` attributes would therefore be unsupported - and setting attributes would throw an error.

 ### Deferred imports